Written by:

 One of our favorite 1byone TV Antenna’s features is its signal booster to improve reception range and an ultra-thin profile which allows it to be mounted vertically on your wall, window, table, or flat against a surface.
 Like this antenna, some of the best smart TVs can be so light and thin that you can mount them anywhere.

 It uses a 2.5C 2V coax cable which has thicker copper writing for better reception.
-During testing, many users reported crisp and clear reception with 30 plus available channels despite living more than 30 miles away from the nearest broadcast tower.
+During research, many users reported crisp and clear reception with 30 plus available channels despite living more than 30 miles away from the nearest broadcast tower.

 Award: Honorable Mention/Best for Outdoor Use